DENTISTRY FOR ADULTS

 If you have gums that turn red or bleed, contact us immediately.

 Decay of the roots of your teeth is a problem that can cause your teeth to feel loose and then fall out.
 This is a thing that should be detected early, because the longer it is left untreated, the less likely it will be that you still have enough healthy bone tissue left for a dentist to install implants.
 When your gums recede, they leave more and more of the roots of your teeth exposed, and this puts your entire mouth at risk.
-For best results, be sure to follow Dr. Colkmire’s recommendations if he detects root decay.
+For best results, be sure to follow Dr. Colkmire and Dr. Shafi’s recommendations if they detect root decay.
 Also, if your teeth start to feel loose, contact us immediately.

 Our adult patients may still be wearing dental fillings that are decades old.
 Don’t assume that your fillings will last forever.
 They can crack or weaken over time, and tooth decay can begin around the edges of a filling and invade deeper into the good part of your tooth.
 Modern technology will allow your fillings to be made of white material that is bonded more securely to your teeth, and regular checkups will help us to stay on top of your existing fillings and replace them when necessary.